plasticlist/plasticlist-old/README.md

 Emerging research shows that plastic chemicals are inside all of us and can affect sperm quality, fertility, and cancer risk.
 The scale is vast and growing.

 Nat's tests will help us understand our exposure levels, guide new policy decisions, and drive scientific discoveries.
 PlasticList is a UI to enable this important work.

-## Features

-- **Today**: Add or upvote products you want tested for plastic chemicals.
-- **Next Week**: Access interactive research summaries.
-- **Soon**: Analyze Nat's findings, find links to research grants, get templates to petition your representative, and more.

 ## Contributing